Axway/amplify-central/content/en/docs/manage_service_registry/service_management.md

 To list API services:

 1. Navigate to *Catalog > Service Registry*.
-2. The Service Registry can be filtered by:
+2. Click on a tab to select a view:

-   * All - View all API services from all API Gateways and environments.
+   * All - View all API services from all API Gateways and environments
-   * Design - View all API services from all Design repository environments.
+   * Design - View all API services from all Design repository environments
-   * Runtime Managed - View all API Services from all Runtime Managed API Gateways.
+   * Runtime Managed - View all API Services from all Runtime Managed API Gateways
-   * Runtime Unmanaged - View all API Services in all Runtime Unmanaged environments.
+   * Runtime Unmanaged - View all API Services in all Runtime Unmanaged environments

 3. View the following information for all services:

+   * Version
+   * Assets
    * Environment
-   * Assets
    * Owner
-   * Version
-   * Modified date by User
+   * Modified date by user
    * Security compliance grading
    * Design compliance grading
    * Runtime compliance grading

-You can filter the services by the Service type, Environment, Team Ownership, and Security and Design grading scores (A, B, C, D, E and F) using the **Filter By** controls.
+You can filter the services by the Service type, Stages, Environments, Owners, and Security and Design grading scores (A, B, C, D, E and F) using the **Filter By** controls.
 Search by the Service Name with the search bar.

 ## View API service details